Too Sad to Dance

 ‘Cause you don’t need no one to dance

-The third verse introduces a conversation with the singer’s father or a wise figure.
-This figure advises the singer to walk alone and talk alone, emphasizing self-reliance.
-It implies that they don’t need anyone else to find happiness and dance in life.
+The third verse introduces a conversation with the singer’s pops (father or grandfather), a wise figure.
+His Pops advises him to walk and talk alone, emphasizing self-reliance.
+It implies that they don’t need anyone else to find happiness and dance.
+This means a sense of acceptance and resilience in the face of heartbreak.

 This part connects with Permission to Dance, a song by BTS, the band Jung Kook is a part of.